Biography of Mary Wollstonecraft

-Mary Wollstonecraft is chiefly remembered for being a pioneer of feminism and the mother of Mary Shelley
+Mary Wollstonecraft is remembered as a pioneer of feminism and the mother of Mary Shelley.

 When and Where was Mary Wollstonecraft Born?